Frequently Asked Questions

 What transcripts do I need to order?

-What does being a regionally accredited institution mean?
+What does being an accredited institution mean?

 Accreditation is a process of validation in which colleges, universities and other institutions of higher learning are evaluated.
 The standards for accreditation are set by a peer review board whose members include faculty from various accredited colleges and universities.